 In 2011, he was awarded an Honorary Doctorate of Humane Letters by Centenary College and served on the New York State Attorney General’s Leadership Committee for Nonprofit Revitalization.
 In 2018, he delivered the commencement speech at the Mason Gross School of the Arts at Rutgers University Mason Gross and received its Distinguished Service to the Arts Award.
-He currently teaches at the Fordham Center for Non-Profit Leaders.
+He has served as a Professor for the Fordham Center for Non-Profit Leaders.

 Mr. Benincasa graduated from St. Joseph's University and earned a Masters from Rutgers University.
 He served in the Washington, DC, office of Congressman John Culver (D-Iowa) in 1973, directed the Title 7 Bilingual Education Program (New Brunswick, NJ) in 1974, and directed communications for the United Ways of Tri-State and Dade County from 1975 to 1980, and for the New York Blood Center from 1980 to 1988.

 Mr. Benincasa is married to Nancy Koellhoffer for 48 years and they have raised three children of which he is immensely proud.